Tanuj-joshi/Tanuj-joshi/README.md

-# Hi, I'm Tanuj Joshi 👋
+## Hi, I'm Tanuj Joshi 👋

 Welcome to my GitHub profile!
-I'm a passionate AI developer who loves to explore new technologies and create innovative solutions.
-Here you'll find a collection of my projects, contributions, and experiments.
+I'm a passionate AI developer who loves to explore new technologies and create innovative AI-based automation solutions.
+Here you'll find a collection of my projects.
 Feel free to browse around and connect with me!

 ## About Me
 - 💻 Artificial Intelligence Developer